How to Teach Your Toddler to Answer Yes or No Questions

 Take our online screener

 If you have any concerns about your child’s speech and language development, consider taking our self-screener, which is tailored by age.
 You’ll gain some insight into how your toddler is progressing.
-You can also speak with one of our speech therapists in a free consultation call.
+You can also speak with one of our specialists in a free consultation call.
 At Expressable, we’re here to partner with you to help your child become a clear, confident communicator.